urbanslug/wfilter/README.md

 # wfilter

-Filter messy over local alignments with a global alignment.
+Filter overy local alignments with a global alignment.